Hittitech/contributions/README.md

 # How to contribute in this project ?

-## Step 1 :-First of all star the Repo and follow my github.
+## Step 1 :-First of all star the Repo and follow my github

 ---